Porcia (wife of Brutus): Death

-The suicide of Porcia, Pierre Mignard.
-Museum of Fine Arts of Rennes.
+The claim that Porcia's death occurred before that of Brutus is backed up by a letter sent by Cicero.
+This letter would have been sent in late June or early July 43 BC, before either battle of Philippi.
+It further suggests that Porcia did not commit suicide, but died of some lingering illness.
+As Plutarch states, if the letter was genuine Brutus lamented her death and blamed their friends for not looking after her.
+There is also an earlier letter from Brutus to Atticus, which hints at Porcia's illness and compliments him for taking care of her.
+Cicero later wrote his surviving letter to Brutus, consoling him in his grief, calling Porcia "one such as never before has been in the world."
+This is probably the most accurate account of Porcia's death.

 Porcia's death has been a fixation for many historians and writers.
 It was believed by a majority of contemporary historians that Porcia committed suicide in 42 BC, reputedly by swallowing hot coals.
 Modern historians find this tale implausible, however, and one popular speculation has Porcia taking her life by burning charcoal in an unventilated room, thus succumbing to carbon monoxide poisoning.

 The exact timing of Porcia's death is also a problem.
 Some modern classicists like John H. Collins assert that she died in the summer of 43 BC.
 Most contemporary historians, however, (Cassius Dio, Valerius Maximus, and Appian) claim that she killed herself after hearing that Brutus had died following the second battle of Philippi.
 Nicolaus says it happened before Brutus' death, however, saying she died following the first battle of Philippi, claiming that she only thought he was dead, and that Brutus wrote a letter to their friends in Rome, blaming them for Porcia's suicide.
 Plutarch dismisses Nicolaus' claims of a letter stating that too much was disclosed in the letter for it to be genuine.
 Plutarch also repeats the story of swallowing charcoal, but disbelieves it: As for Porcia, the wife of Brutus, Nicolaüs the philosopher, as well as Valerius Maximus, relates that she now desired to die, but was opposed by all her friends, who kept strict watch upon her; whereupon she snatched up live coals from the fire, swallowed them, kept her mouth fast closed, and thus made away with herself.
 And yet there is extant a letter of Brutus to his friends in which he chides them with regard to Porcia and laments her fate, because she was neglected by them and therefore driven by illness to prefer death to life.
 It would seem, then, that Nicolaüs was mistaken in the time of her death, since her distemper, her love for Brutus, and the manner of her death, are also indicated in the letter, if, indeed, it is a genuine one.